bedla/owasp_top10-2021/owasp-top10-2021-a01-broken-access-control/README.md

 # OWASP Top 10 - A01 2021 - Broken Access Control

-In this example project we will present two use cases of Broken Access Control category from OWASP Top 10.
+In this example project we will present use cases of Broken Access Control category from OWASP Top 10.
 For more details you can take a look into OWASP web page here [https://owasp.org/Top10/A01_2021-Broken_Access_Control/](https://owasp.org/Top10/A01_2021-Broken_Access_Control/).

 ## Elevation of Privilege